Progenen/MinModalJS/README.md

 const newModal = new minModalJS('.modal-inner',

 newModal.modalOpen() // When you will open page.
-This modal window will open newModal.modalOpen() // When you will open page.
+This modal window will open newModal.modalClose() // When you will open page.
 This modal window will close newModal.modalDestroy() //  When you will open page.
 This modal window with inner content will removed
 ```